sk981102/HooHacks2021/README.md

 ## What it does

 The web-application allows users to take the survey.
 The questions are derived from the most pressing concerns from the online community.
-Based on the users' answer, we provide truth from the reliable sources such as CDC, WHO, etc. We record individual responses in the database to provide policy makers/ healthcare providers more insights into where people's concerns are coming from.
+Based on the users' answers, we provide truth from reliable sources such as CDC, WHO, etc. We record individual responses in the database to provide policymakers/ healthcare providers more insights into where people's concerns are coming from.

 ## How we built it